mdn/data/README.md

 ## See also
 * [https://github.com/mdn/browser-compat-data](https://github.com/mdn/browser-compat-data)
-for compatibility data for Web technologies.
+for compatibility data for Web technologies